PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 2) Mark as "closed"

-After clicking on it, the status of the selected messages are changed for "closed" and a successfull message is displayed: "Update successful"
+After clicking on it, the status of the selected messages are changed for "closed" and a successful message is displayed: "Update successful"

 3) Mark as "pending 1"